mxrg999/TimeEditArc/README.md

    python -m venv venv
    source venv/bin/activate  # On Windows, use: venv\Scripts\activate
    pip install -r requirements.txt
-3. Set your iCalendar URL in the `ical_url` variable.
-4. Specify the target Google Calendar ID in the `calendar_id` variable.
-5. Run the `main.py` script.

-The script will fetch events from the specified iCalendar URL, print the event details to the console, and create corresponding events in your Google Calendar.
+3. Run the main.py script and follow the prompts to either set up a new configuration or load an existing one.
+4. After selecting or creating a configuration, you can process and update your Google Calendar with the events from the iCalendar URL.

 ## Obtaining `credentials.json` for Google Calendar API: